Care Guides > Pets in Care Homes: Can You Take Them?

 Visiting With Pets

-Again, even if pets aren’t allowed to permanently live there, many care homes will still grant permission for pets to make visits.
-In this case, it might be worth trying to get a family member, friend or volunteer from a local charity to look after your pet and have it regularly visit you.
+If visits are allowed, it might be worth trying to get a family member, friend or volunteer from a local charity to look after your pet and have it regularly visit you.

 Lottie matches care seekers with the best care homes for their needs.
 You can request a free care home shortlist from our care experts, who will share homes matching your budget, location and type of care needed.
-You can also search for a care home through our easy-to-use directory.
+You can also search for a pet-friendly care home through our easy-to-use directory.

 Similar Blog Posts